sbakiu/immoscout-bot/README.md

 export IMMO_COLLECTION_NAME=<YOUR_IMMO_COLLECTION_NAME>
 ```

-### Store API secrets for deployment in Zeit
+### Store API secrets for deployment in Heroku

-In order to not share our secrets with the world, we are going to utilize Heroku's secret injection feature.
-It provies a secret storage, which during deployment it can use to fill up environment variables.
+In order not to share the secrets, Heroku's secret injection feature can be utilized.
+It provies a secret storage, which are used during deployment to populate environment variables.

 ### Telegram chat bot